openlookeng/hetu-core/hetu-docs/en/admin/tuning.md

 > 1) [Multi-Clause join Independence factor](./properties.md#optimizerjoin-multi-clause-independence-factor): Scales the strength of independence assumption for selectivity estimates of multi-clause joins.
 > 2) [Filter Conjunction Independence factor](./properties.md#optimizerfilter-conjunction-independence-factor): Scales the strength of independence assumption for selectivity estimates of the conjunction of multiple filters.

 * **Execution policy for better filtering**: Specifies the execution policy enforced by the scheduler.
-One of following set of execution policies can be configured refer [execution policy specification](./properties.md#queryexecution-policy): -
+One of following set of execution policies can be configured (refer [execution policy specification](./properties.md#queryexecution-policy)):
 > 1. _**all-at-once**_: This policy makes available all stages for scheduler to process and start.
 > 2. _**phased**_: This policy follows the stage dependency based on the producer source, and schedule all independent stages together.
 > 3. _**prioritize-utilization**_: This policy follows the stage dependency in addition to producer source, it also looks at dynamic filters producers for dependent paths.